moqri/Open-Science-Database/README.md

-# Science-Database
+# Open Science-Database
-A Database of Scientific Publications
+An Open Database of Scientific Publications